Picard–Vessiot theory: Liouvillian extensions

 An extension F ⊆ K of differential fields is called Liouvillian if all constants are in F, and K can be generated by adjoining a finite number of integrals, exponential of integrals, and algebraic functions.
-Here, an integral of an element a is defined to be any solution of y′ = a, and an exponential of an integral of a is defined to be any solution of y′ = ay.
+Here, an integral of an element a is defined to be any solution of = a, and an exponential of an integral of a is defined to be any solution of = ay.

 A Picard–Vessiot extension is Liouvillian if and only if the identity component of its differential Galois group is solvable (Kolchin 1948, van der Put & Singer 2003).
 More precisely, extensions by algebraic functions correspond to finite differential Galois groups, extensions by integrals correspond to subquotients of the differential Galois group that are 1-dimensional and unipotent, and extensions by exponentials of integrals correspond to subquotients of the differential Galois group that are 1-dimensional and reductive (tori).